Skip to main content

 • OpenAI-compatible request and response compatibility

-• Batch, file, webhook, and async-job surfaces
+• Batch, file, webhook, and async-job support

 • SDK and local devtools parity